exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 ### Configure automatic push notification tracking

 By default, the SDK tracks push notifications automatically.
-In the [SDK configuration](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration), you can set the desired frequency using the `pushTokenTrackingFrequency` property (default value is `TokenFrequency.onTokenChange`).
-You can also disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotifications` property to `false`.

-If `automaticPushNotifications` is enabled, the SDK will display push notifications from Engagement and track a "campaign" event for every delivered/opened push notification with the relevant properties.
+The SDK will display push notifications from Engagement and track a "campaign" event for every delivered/opened push notification with the relevant properties.

+In the [SDK configuration](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration), you can set the desired frequency with which the SDK tracks the push notification token to Engagement using the `pushTokenTrackingFrequency` property (default value is `TokenFrequency.onTokenChange`).

+On Android, you can disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotifications` property to `false` in the SDK's [Android-specific configuration](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration#android-specific-configuration-parameters).

+> ❗️
+>
+> The Flutter SDK currently does not support disabling automatic push notification tracking on iOS.

 ### Respond to push notification interactions